 MASH MOMENT

 Place a pot of cold salted water over a high heat.
-Add the potato chunks and bring to the boil.
+Add the Potato chunks and bring to the boil.
 Once boiling, reduce the heat and simmer for 10-15 minutes until soft.
 Drain on completion, and mash with a potato masher or fork until smooth.
 Then, stir through a splash of milk or water and a knob of butter (optional).
 Season to taste.

 CRUMB STATION